webplatform/docs/tutorials/offline/index.md

 <code>CACHE</code>: the default section for entries.
 Files listed under this section (or immediately after the CACHE MANIFEST) will be explicitly cached after they're downloaded for the first time.

 <code>NETWORK</code>: resources listed under this section require network access.
-By default, <code>AppCache</code> won't allow network access to files which aren't specified in this section.
+By default, AppCache won't allow network access to files which aren't specified in this section.
 Thankfully, you can override this default behavior by using the online whitelist wildcard flag (the asterisk '*') which allows any external content to be accessed directly.
 For example, the below manifest file would cache <code>app.css</code>, <code>app.js</code>, and <code>img/logo.png</code> but would allow direct access to any other file the app might require:

  CACHE MANIFEST
  app.css
  app.js
  img/logo.png

  NETWORK:
  *